 - a.
 Participants did not agree that reduction of buffer widths as a template or standardized alternate plan would have "a relatively low impact" on resources.
 However, as one party stated, "Any impact is too much of an impact." - b.
 Parties could not agree on the various 'science' used to justify or oppose the proposal.
-This issue is to be addressed by the CMER committee and was not further addressed here. - 6.
+This issue is a significant issue to be addressed by the CMER committee and was not further addressed in this mediation.
+After CMER completes its review, additional mediation of buffer withs may need to be addressed. - 6.
 Ideas and suggestions brought forward during Mediation which might be areas for future action - a.
 Additional technical assistance to the SFL's in making AMP applications might be provided by other caucuses with seats on the TFW Committee.
-Both the Westside Tribal Council and the Eastside Tribal Council introduced this idea and expressed support for this concept. - b.
+Both the Westside Tribal Caucus and the Eastside Tribal Caucus introduced this idea and expressed support for this concept. - b.
 Providing additional tax incentives for SFL's might be used as an incentive to maintain their land in forestry rather than conversion to urban purposes. - c.
 There might be support for experimental programs with smaller buffer zones, but not below 75'. - d.
 There might be support if acreage or harvesting acres were limited, and not available to the larger farms within the Small Forest Landowners definition.